Caellwyn/south-king-county-opportunity-youth/README.md

 ![OY by education level](reports/figures/OY_ed_trend_20162017.png)

 We see above that more youth are out of work and school with just a high school diploma or GED in 2017 than in 2016, however a lower percentage of youth with at least some college are out of work and school.
-This supports our conclusion that post-secondary education has been the key to reducing the rates of [[capitalized?]] opportunity youth in these regions.
+This supports our conclusion that post-secondary education has been the key to reducing the rates of opportunity youth in these regions.

 ### Conclusion